top of page

 I had not thought about this television show, let alone this character and this childhood incident with my cousins, in a long time.
 Why his birthday came to mind at that moment, I have no idea.
 I told one of my cousins about the recollection and asked if she remembered this incident.

 Unfortunately, she remembered it.
 She remembered it well.
-In fact, she remembered it better than I did.
 Then she said it all made sense at the time; she looked up to me and it did not at all seem strange that her older cousin would be dating an 18-year-old boy wonder living aboard a U.S. submarine.

 I may not know how this incident suddenly came to mind.
 But my cousin and I ultimately decided to capitalize on the embarrassing memory by having a little celebration in December 2018 in honor of the advancements of the SeaQuest and the hopes we have for continued exploration – in our seas and beyond.
 There may even be a picture of Lucas Wolenczak.
 We'll see.